Superradiance of rotating black holes surrounded by dark matter: Rotating black hole surrounded by perfect fluid dark matter

 Note that in this case, the stress energy distribution will change to

 to maintain this rotating solution.
-It can be easily seen that the expression of energy and pressure for spherical symmetric case is recovered when $a=0$.
+It can be easily seen that the expression of energy and pressure for spherical symmetric case (\ref{rholabel}) is recovered when $a=0$.

+There are strong gravity constraints on the ratio between dark matter density and black hole mass parameter $\lambda/M$.
+It has been reported in Ref.\cite{Vagnozzi:2022moj} that the ratio has an upper bound $\lambda/M<0.15$ to $2\sigma$ confidence level by using the Event Horizon Telescope image of Sagittarius A. Thus for observational meaning, we also choose our parameter falls within this region.
 We plot the metric function for various parameters in Fig~\ref{delta}.From Fig ~\ref{delta},the black hole has two horizons and we can observe that different parameters $\lambda$ and $a$ lead to variations in the position of these two horizons.
 Compared to the standard Kerr black hole($\lambda/M=0$), the presence of dark matter causes the outer horizon of the black hole to be larger and the inner horizon to be smaller.
 The variations in the parameter $\lambda$ mainly affect the position of the outer horizon, while having smaller effect on the inner horizon.
 This is different from the effect caused by the black hole spin.
 As shown in right panel of Fig ~\ref{delta}, the spin $a$ influences the position of both inner and outer horizons significantly.